meilisearch/specifications/text/0117-typo-tolerance-api.md

 > Any attributes defined in `disableOnAttributes` won't have their values matched by the typo tolerance.

 ### 3.1.3. `disableOnWords`

 - Type: Array of String
 - Required: True (Settings) - False (Search)
 - Default: `[]`

-`disableOnWords` disable the typo tolerance feature for a set of query terms given during a search query.
+`disableOnWords` disable the typo tolerance feature for a set of search query terms.

 > If `Javascript` is specified in `disableOnWords`, the engine won't apply the typo tolerance on the query term `Javascript` when typed at search time.